okonet/vegandollhouse.com/content/recipes/red-velvet-cookie-mug-hearts.md

-+++
-author = "Robin Means"
-title = "Red Velvet Cookie Mug Hearts" section = "recipes" date = "2014-12-26 06:22:56 +0000"
-thumbnail = "/images/HVF26c.jpg"
+---
+author: Robin Means
+date: 2014-12-26 06:22:56 +0000
-thumbnailAlt = "Red Velvet Heart Teacup Cookie" description = "Like wearing your heart on your sleeve, but on a mug" tags = []
+description: Like wearing your heart on your sleeve, but on a mug
-+++
+section: recipes
+tags: []
+thumbnail: /images/HVF26c.jpg
+thumbnailAlt: Red Velvet Heart Teacup Cookie
+title: Red Velvet Cookie Mug Hearts
+---

 ♫&nbsp;Listening to: I'm Sorry by Steffaloo ♫